 A study from the University of Exeter Medical School and Kings College London found “that the more regularly participants engaged with word puzzles, the better they performed on tasks assessing attention, reasoning and memory.”

 Thanks to the results from this study, researchers can safely say “that people who engage in word puzzles have brain function equivalent to ten years younger than their age, on tests of grammatical reasoning speed and short-term memory accuracy.”

 In other words, the brains of people who do crossword puzzles act a whole decade younger than their actual age, which is a pretty impressive feat.

 Since doing crossword puzzles keeps your brain 10 years younger, it’s truly never too late to learn something new.
 One of the greatest benefits of crosswords are that they are constantly introducing you to new words.

 Learning new things is a productive way to pass the time and helps keep your mind active.
 Crossword puzzles teach new vocabulary and improve spelling in people of all ages.
 Keeping a dictionary near you or looking up the meanings of words you don’t know online takes the learning even further.

 With a wider range of words at your disposal, you’ll certainly feel and sound smarter.

 Builds Social Bonds

-To reap even more benefits of crossword puzzles, considering using teamwork.
+To reap even more benefits of crossword puzzles, consider using teamwork.
 When done with others, like family or friends, crossword puzzles can positively affect multiple aspects of a person’s health.

-Humans are social beings, and having meaningful connections boots one’s physical and mental health, improves their quality of life and helps them live longer.
+Humans are social beings, and having meaningful connections can boost one’s physical and mental health, improves their quality of life and helps them live longer.